Qualifying for Health Safety Net

 The HSN can act as a secondary payer for eligible individuals enrolled in:

-Applications and qualifications are available on line here: Member Booklet for Health Coverage and Help Paying Costs (ACA-3).
+Applications and qualifications are available on line here: Member Booklet for Health and Dental Coverage and Help Paying Costs (ACA-1).
 Required steps include:

 There is no member card for Health Safety Net.
 You may want to keep any letters you receive about your eligibility for programs to show the hospital or community health center.
 These letters generally contain an “ID” or identification number which is helpful for providers.